 Blood and urine will be taken at baseline prior to study drug administration (day 1) and on day 3, 7, 14 and 28 from all patients.
-Plasma from 20ml of heparinised blood along with aliquots of urine will be stored at $-20^{\circ}$ C initially at the local site, and then at $-70^{\circ}$ C until analysis at the Respiratory Research Laboratory at the Queen's University of Belfast (QUB).
+In the event that research samples are due to be collected on bank holidays or weekends, or are not able to be taken due to non availability of research staff, these samples may be taken up to 2 days after the due date, (with the exception of day 1 which must be taken at baseline).
+Plasma from 20ml of heparinised blood along with aliquots of urine will be stored at -20°C initially at the local site, and then at -70°C until analysis at the Respiratory Research Laboratory at the Queen's University of Belfast (QUB).
 Ten ml of blood will also be collected on each patient in EDTA for genetic testing.
 Peripheral blood NFkB activation will be measured in 20 patients recruited at the Royal Hospitals Belfast site only.
 Heparinised blood (10ml) will be collected at baseline prior to study drug administration (day 1) and on days 3 and 7.
 Blood and urine will be stored beyond study completion for additional biomarker studies pending additional ethical approval.
 Samples will be labelled with the patient's unique trial identifier.